glaciusimpact/reverse-proxy/README.md

 PS D:\>
 ```

--> We get the answer of the Web server:
+-> We get the answer of the web server:

 ```
 Server: SimpleHTTP/0.6 Python/3.12.3
 Via: 1.0 Caddy
 ```

-On the Web server we can see:
+On the web server we can see:

 ``` bash
 ice@iceberg:~$ python3 -m http.server